-Previously known as the Yaletown Farmers Market and formerly located in the 1200 block of Mainland Street, the Downtown Farmers Market is a Thursday afternoon market that now takes place at the corner of Georgia Street and Hamilton in the plaza outside the Vancouver Art Gallery.
-(Up until a couple of years ago it happened on Thursdays in the plaza outside the Queen Elizabeth Theatre.
+The Downtown Farmers Market is a Wednesday afternoon market that now takes place at the corner of Georgia Street and Hornby in the plaza outside the Vancouver Art Gallery.
+(Up until a couple of years ago it happened on Thursdays in the plaza outside the Queen Elizabeth Theatre, but not anymore.)

-The same as at its previous location, the market runs on Thursday afternoons between 3 and 7 pm from the beginning of June until early October.
+At its new location the market runs on Wednesday afternoons between 2:30 and 6:00 pm from the beginning of June until early October.